New framework planned to boost permanency for NSW children

 Giving more children and young people a permanent home is the goal of a new practice framework project the Parenting Research Centre is leading with the University of Sydney Institute of Open Adoption Studies.

-The NSW Department of Family and Community Services and Justice has commissioned our two organisations to co-design the framework with selected community services providers in NSW.
+The NSW Department of Communities and Justice has commissioned our two organisations to co-design the framework with selected community services providers in NSW.

 The end result of our project will be a blueprint for working with parents and carers.
 This will help parents and carers develop skills and confidence to improve permanency outcomes for children and young people.